-The employer must notify the Social Security Institution that an employee has left a job within 10 days of the employee leaving and within 10 days of an employment contract with an employee ending and must supply the employee's resignation letter to the Institution.
+The employer must notify the Social Security Institution that an employee has left a job within 10 days of the employee leaving and within 10 days of an employment contract with an employee ending, and must submit the employee's resignation letter to the Institution.
 The employer is supposed to notify the relevant district office and Turkish Employment Agency within 30 days.

-A union may intervene between an employee and employer at the written request of the employee.
-The company's termination of the employment contract may spur such an intervention.
+A union may intervene in a dispute between an employee and employer at the written request of the employee.
+The company's termination of the employment contract may prompt such an intervention.
 There is no provision making it compulsory to notify the labour union of dismissals.
 For mass dismissals, the employer must notify the union representative in writing.

 There are no categories of employees protected from dismissal.
 Employment contracts can be terminated without giving valid reasons or any reason.
-If an employer terminates a contract of an employee employed for at least one year without giving reasons, however, a seniority indemnity must additionally be paid at 30 days' social aid for every full year worked.
+If an employer terminates the contract of an employee employed for at least one year without giving reasons, however, a seniority indemnity must additionally be paid equivalent to 30 days' social aid for every full year worked.
 If an employer terminates the employment contract of an employee without abiding by the notice period, it must make a payment in lieu of notice.

 There is no requirement as to the manner in which an employer should inform its employees about the termination of an employment contract.
 If it is done in writing, however, it is easier to confirm the date and details.
 For employees who work in a workplace with 30 employees or more and who have completed more than six months' service, termination of the contract of employment must be in writing, citing a justified reason.
 Again, the employer is liable for observing the notice period and paying severance benefit to employees if applicable.
 In mass dismissals, however, there are different conditions.
-When the employer requires mass dismissals as a result of economic, technological, constitutional or similar requirements of the enterprise, business sector or business, it must announce such dismissal at least 30 days in advance to the union representative, the relevant district office and the Turkish Employment Agency.
+When the employer requires mass dismissal as a result of economic, technological, constitutional or similar requirements of the enterprise or business sector, it must inform the union representative, relevant district office and Turkish Employment Agency of the dismissal at least 30 days in advance.
 This notification must include the reasons for dismissal, how many of the employees will be affected and when the dismissal will be effective.

 XIII TRANSFER OF BUSINESS

-The transferor or transferee employer cannot terminate the labour contract merely on the grounds of the transfer of the business or a part thereof and the transfer does not constitute a justified ground for termination on the part of the worker.
-The termination rights of the transferor or transferee employer as a result of economic changes, technological changes to the work organisation and the immediate termination rights of worker and employers based on justified reasons are reserved.
+Neither the transferor nor transferee can terminate the labour contract merely on the grounds of the transfer of the business or a part thereof, and the transfer does not constitute a justified ground for termination on the part of the worker.
+The termination rights of the transferor and transferee as a result of economic changes, technological changes to the work organisation and the immediate termination rights of worker and employers based on justified reasons are reserved.

-The Turkish Commercial Code organises business relationships to be specific to merger, division and type change of trading companies.
-Transfer operations of other than these specified circumstances in trading companies (e.g., through sales and rentals) are not processed by said provisions of the Turkish Commercial Code.
+The Turkish Commercial Code contains provisions related to business relationships that are the result of a merger, division or conversion of trading companies.
+Any other transfer operations (e.g., through sale or rental) are not covered by the provisions of the Commercial Code.

-1 Serbülent Baykan is a founding partner and Handan Bektaş is a partner at BaykanIdea Law Offices.
+1 Serbülent Baykan is a founding partner and İlayda Şüküroğlu is a partner at BaykanIdea Law Offices.

 2 Certain businesses and relationships are exempted from the law, including some activities in the maritime and air transport sector, and in agricultural and forestry businesses with fewer than 50 employees.
 Domestic servants, apprentices, sportspeople, persons being rehabilitated and some family businesses are also exempted.